plaborie/cpoptimizer/how_to/model/classical_scheduling_problems/RCPSPDC/README.md

 ## Problem description

-The Resource-Constrained Project Scheduling Problem with discounted cash flows is an extension of the classical [RCPSP](../RCPSP/README.md).The problem can be stated as follows.
+The Resource-Constrained Project Scheduling Problem with discounted cash flows is an extension of the classical [RCPSP](../RCPSP/README.md).
+The problem can be stated as follows.
 Given:

    * A set of `N` tasks with given durations
    * A set of `M` resources with given capacities,